Confident (album): Recording and production

-Music and lyrics
+Composition

 Lovato performing at the AT&T Center in San Antonio, Texas during the Future Now Tour on September 10, 2016.

 In terms of music, Confident departs from the bubblegum pop and synthpop predominant sound of her previous album Demi, in favour of a modern pop sound, featuring "steely, assured dance" and "shimmering electropop".
 Reviewing the album, Brittany Spanos from Rolling Stone described it as "a brassy, sleek, dynamic pop production that lets [Lovato's] powerful voice soar to new emotional highs."
 The album begins with horns that introduced the title track Confident.
 It features horns samples and finger snaps that back the entire track and come to the forefront during the start of the chorus.
 Lyrically, the song talk about self-empowerment and confidence.
 Nick Levine from the site NME wrote that the song "fuses hip-hop horns and Joan Jett beats and has [Lovato] bragging "it's all about me tonight".
 Critics noted that the song beat is reminiscent of Marilyn Manson's "Personal Jesus" (2004).
 The second track "Cool for the Summer" is introduced by a piano melody, followed by a buzzing synth beat, that is accompanied by guitar riffs on the chorus.
 Musically the song is styled in a rock edge with electronic arrangements.
 Lyrically, the song is about sexually experimenting with a female lover during summertime.
 In "Old Ways", Lovato asserts that she is glad to be rid of past habits and refuses to give in to temptation.
-The song uses a hip-hop arrangement in the production.